How Race-Based Policies Are Harming South Africa: Ernst Roets

 So we have a problem in South Africa with violence against women and children.

-You know, we have a we have a serious problem in terms of poaching.
+You know, we have a serious problem in terms of poaching.

 You don't hear politicians encouraging poaching.